George Cukor

 It is a virtuoso script in that it omits the male parts and focuses on women scheming against each other and against men.

-After a mediocre adaptation of Rachel Crothers's play Susan And God (1940),
+After mediocre adaptations of Pierre Berton's and Charles Simon's 1898 play Zaza (1939) and of Rachel Crothers's play Susan And God (1940),

-Philadelphia story (1940) ripropone l'alleanza Cukor-Barry e la coppia Hepburn-Grant; il personaggio di Hepburn è capovolto rispetto a Holiday:
+The Philadelphia Story (1940) ripropone l'alleanza Cukor-Barry e la coppia Hepburn-Grant; il personaggio di Hepburn è capovolto rispetto a Holiday.

 L'immacolata ma arida Hepburn (vista come un'eterna zitella dal padre, come una dea vergine dal marito) deve smettere le sue arie di superiorità morale per scoprire il piacere di vivere.
 Sullo sfondo si gode il panorama del clan dell'aristocrazia di Philadelphia, preso di mira come sempre da Cukor.